 The Ecology and Evolution Graduate Program at Rutgers University aims to foster a diverse environment rich in critical thinking and open communication.
 We are committed to mentoring the next generation of scientists to solve 21st century problems and be stewards to our planet.

 About the Program

 Ecology and Evolution at Rutgers has a long and distinguished history.
-The graduate program includes approximately 80 faculty and 60 graduate students.
-The program is interdisciplinary in nature and offers graduate education and training in microbial, plant, animal, and human ecology under the direction of outstanding faculty located at three campuses (New Brunswick, Newark, and Camden); two marine stations (in Tuckerton and Bivalve); the Pinelands Field Station in New Lisbon; and the Cary Institute for Ecosystem Studies in Millbrook, New York.
+The E&E graduate program includes approximately 80 faculty and 50 graduate students.
+The program faculty is comprised of roughly 25 professors who are members the undergraduate Department of Ecology, Evolution, and Natural Resources, the remaining members of the graduate program hail from other departments and campuses.
+The graduate program is interdisciplinary in nature and offers graduate education and training in microbial, plant, animal, and human ecology under the direction of outstanding faculty located at three campuses (New Brunswick, Newark, and Camden); two marine stations (in Tuckerton and Bivalve); the Pinelands Field Station in New Lisbon; and the Cary Institute for Ecosystem Studies in Millbrook, New York.

 Members of the faculty actively pursue research in conservation biology, ecosystem ecology, evolutionary biology, marine biology, microbial ecology, population and community ecology, population genetics, and restoration ecology.

 Students may study toward either M.S. or Ph.D. degrees.
 An M.S. is not required to enter the Ph.D. program.
 The graduate program falls under the auspices the School of Graduate Studies from which the final degrees are conferred.

 The application deadline for fall 2021 has passed.
 The program does not have a spring admissions.
 Note that fall 2022 deadline for application submission to be considered for an internal fellowship is December 15, 2021.
 Learn more about the application process.